fernando-magrina/UKParliament.CodeTest.Magrina/README.md

 ## Deployed to Azure App Service using GitHub Actions.

-I also deployed the code to my private Azure App Serive and can be accessed here:
+I also deployed the code to my private Azure App Service and can be accessed here:

 https://uk-fernando-magrina-interview.azurewebsites.net/